Jamchello/NFT-similarity-clustering-service/README.md

 The software maintains several in-memory hashmaps, the two key mappings are from Asset ID => Listing which allows the quick serving of active listings without the complexity of having to constantly alter a database table - we simple overwrite the map every time the active-listings endpoint is polled for data, and also Asset ID => Asset Object which is used to map between the outputs of similarity calculations, and to serve the `/assets` endpoint.

-## Clustering Algorithm

-TODO: Fill this in with detailed explanation as to how the model works, and why we chose how many clusters + how many iterations to train the model with.

 ## Running the project

 The code is written in **GoLang**, and the database used is **MySQL** - both of these dependencies **must be installed**.